On Finiteness of Stationary Configurations of the Planar Five-vortex Problem: Construction of the 5-vortex diagrams

-Suppose that there are one $zw$-edges and one edge of each color emanating from vertex $\textbf{1}$, as in the first digram of Figure \ref{fig:C=42}.
-We have a ``butterfly diagram'' by Rule VI.
+Suppose that there is one $zw$-edge and one edge of each color emanating from vertex $\textbf{1}$, as in the first digram of Figure \ref{fig:C=42}.
+We complete the triangles by Rule VI.
 Note that no more strokes can emanating from vertex $\textbf{1}$ and vertex $\textbf{4}$ since $C=4$.
 If there are more strokes from vertex $\textbf{2}$, it can not goes to vertex $\textbf{3}$, since it implies one more stroke emanating from vertex $\textbf{1}$.
 Similarly, there is no $z_{35}$-stroke or $w_{25}$-stroke.
 Then between vertex $\textbf{5}$ and the first four vertices, there can have no edge, one $z_{25}$-stroke, or one $z_{25}$-stroke and one $w_{35}$-stroke.

 For the disconnected diagram, vertex $\textbf{1}$ and vertex $\textbf{4}$ can not be circled.
 Otherwise, the circling method implies either vertex $\textbf{2}$ is be $z$-circled or 3 is $w$-circled, there should be stroke emanating from vertex $\textbf{2}$ or vertex $\textbf{3}$ .
 This is a contradiction.
 Then vertex $\textbf{2}$ can not be circled, otherwise, vertex $\textbf{3}$ is of the same color by Rule IV.
 This is a contradiction.
 Hence, there is no circle in the diagram and this is the first diagram in Figure \ref{fig:C=42}.